trucpd/platforms-on-k8s/chapter-9/keptn/README.md

 kubectl edit deploy conference-notifications-service-deployment
 ```

-After you performed the changes, and the new version is up and running, check the dashboards again.
+After you perform the changes, and the new version is up and running, check the dashboards again.
-In Grafana you will see we are on the second successful deployment, that the average between deployments was 5.83 minutes in my environment, and that `v1.0.0` took 641s while `v1.1.0` took only 40s.
+In Grafana, you will see we’re on the second successful deployment, that the average between deployments was 5.83 minutes in my environment, and that `v1.0.0` took 641s while `v1.1.0` took only 40s.
 There is definitely room for improvement there.

 ![grafana](../imgs/grafana-notificatons-service-v1.1.0.png)

-If you look at the traces in Jaeger, you will see that the `lifecycle-operator` one of the core components in Keptn is monitoring our deployment resources and performing lifecycle operations, like for example calling pre and post deployments tasks.
+If you look at the traces in Jaeger, you will see that the `lifecycle-operator` one of the core components in Keptn is monitoring our deployment resources and performing lifecycle operations, like, for example, calling pre- and post-deployments tasks.

 ![jager](../imgs/jaeger-notifications-service-v1.1.0.png)

 These tasks are executed as Kubernetes Jobs in the same namespace where the workloads are running.
-You can take a look at the logs from this tasks by tailing the jobs pod's logs.
+You can take a look at the logs from these tasks by tailing the job pod's logs.

 ```shell
 kubectl get jobs